texas-robocamp/texas-robocamp.github.io/tutorials/programming/objects.md

 These objects do a great job of cleaning up our code—consider having to keep track of Alison and Bob's bank account info without them and what happens when we want to add a third bank account—all those variables add up!

+{{ site.data.alerts.tip }}
+Have you switched drivers recently?
+Frequently enough?
+Don't forget to switch drivers and update your pair programming log.
+{{ site.data.alerts.end }}

-### Task 4.1:
+### Exercise 3.4.1:

-Using this code as a base, add some money to Alison's account and then output her balance.
+- Using this code as a base, add some money to Alison's account and then output her balance.

-Alison says, "Thank you!"
-Before moving on, don't forget to turn your cups to red so that a member of the camp staff can check your code, and don't forget to switch drivers!
+## The Private Keyword

+There is another keyword that is the cousin of `public`, and that is `private`.

-In the program above, we declared the member variables as `public`, but, as mentioned before, another option is `private`.
-Private member variables can only be accessed by other objects of their type—in our case, our `BankAccount` objects.
+Private member variables can only be accessed the object itself—in our case, our `BankAccount` objects.

 There are a number of reasons to declare member variables as private, one of which is to maintain quality control on their values—so that account balances can't be set to negative, for instance.
 In general, you will want to declare variables and functions necessary for the inner workings of the class private and make public the variables and functions necessary for object to be useful to the rest of the program.

 Consider the usefulness of using public functions to modify private data, as opposed to leaving the data public.
 What if we wanted to apply the same set of checks to make sure the account balance is always updated properly—for example, checking for overdrafts or account deposit limits.
 With our data safely hidden behind the private wall and the use of functions, we can say with confidence our bank account balances are correct.